achasseu/vCircTrappist/README.md

 The python-based scripts were used in Chasseur _et al_, 2022 and introduced in Chasseur _et al_, 2024 (in preparation).
 If you use this program, you should cite the latter.

+## Requirements
+We advise at least
+- 64GB RAM
+- 128GB SSD
+- AMD® Ryzen 7 3700x
+to run vCircTrappist.

 ## Dependencies
 #### Python3 (>3.9.7)